pantheon-systems/documentation/source/docs/articles/sites/code/using-the-pantheon-workflow.md

 Pantheon provides three environments for your site.
 This allows you to develop and test your site without impacting the live site that's available to the world.

-- The **Dev** environment is connected directly to Git, and anything "pushed" via Git ends up there immediately.
+- The **Dev** environment is connected directly to Git, and anything `pushed` via Git ends up there immediately.
 - The **Live** environment is the public/production instance for your site.
 - The **Test** environment allows you to synchronize the latest code-changes from Dev with the latest content from Live so you can effectively simulate a deployment.
 This lets you preview and evaluate functionality before launching.

 Pantheon provides pre-set actions for commons workflows, such as synchronizing your Test environment.
 We also allow you to perform uncommon workflows (e.g. overwriting the Live database with Test or Dev data) when needed.